 In her art class, Connie is matched with a pen pal named Nic.
 They share their art and details about their life, but there’s something they don’t share…and it’s a big surprise!
 Because Connie is a human and Nic is a unicorn!
 If you like sweet friendship stories with lots of charm and visual appeal, then you will love this darling story of two young artists who become friends through letter writing.
 I’m pretty sure that after reading this book, you’ll want a pen pal of your own!
 (Especially if it’s a unicorn!)

 Goldilicious by Victoria Kann

-My kids adored these books –more than me to be honest.
-In this story, Pinkalicious plays with her (pretend) pet unicorn, Goldilicious, getting her ready for the unicorn ball, teaching her ballet, and pretending with her little brother.
+My kids adored the Goldilocious picture book series –more than me, to be honest.
+In this unicorn story, Pinkalicious plays with her (pretend) pet unicorn, Goldilicious, getting her ready for the unicorn ball, teaching her ballet, and pretending with her little brother.

 Lily the Unicorn by Dallas Clayton

 Lily is an exuberant unicorn who likes to make things — music, a mess, and friends.
 She can’t wait to do fun things with her new friend named Roger.
 Only Roger is afraid… Lily persists with new ideas like games and inventions that help Roger have fun.
 Playful illustrations and hand lettering add joyful pizazz.